 Tips for Practicing Good Health and Wellness in the Theme Parks

 There’s nothing better for washing germs away than good old soap and water.
 Disneyland recently posted signs advising guests to wash for at least 20 seconds.
 Come up with a song to sing while you wash!
 Fun fact: Maui's rap from "You're Welcome" lasts the recommended 20 seconds (thanks for the tip, Dwayne Johnson!).
-All the theme parks are increasing the use of hand sanitizers and increased hand-washing opportunities throughout the parks and theme park shopping districts.
+All the theme parks still have additional hand sanitizers throughout the parks and theme park shopping districts.

 Bring Masks, Tissues, Disinfectant Wipes, Hand Wipes and Hand Sanitizer

 If a bathroom is inconvenient, use some wipes and hand sanitizer to clean up.
 You especially want to clean hands before eating.
+Think of all the seatbelts and railings your kids have touched before you hand them food.
+If you can't wash hands, wipes and hand sanitizer will do.
 You should avoid touching your face — eyes, nose and mouth in particular.
 But anyone with a toddler knows that’s nearly impossible for little ones to follow, so your next step is to keep those hands as clean as you can.
 You can also use wipes to wipe down surfaces of tables when dining.

 Avoid Touching Things